 Behavior Driven Product Design

 We already agreed that software developers are human beings, and logic, knowledge base and instruments of behavioral psychology can be used for managing their behavior.
 But as a rule, software is created for other people to use it.
-And here we go to the buzz phrase of 2020 – behavioral product design.
+And here we go to the buzz phrase – behavioral product design.

 First, before addressing a problem and creating the software to solve it, check the contest (environment) of your user.
 What is the common reaction to this problem in this environment?